MrWyss-MSFT/OSInstallHistory/README.md

 # Introduction

 Windows (10) in-place Upgrades change/overrides Win32_OperatingSystem.InstallDate.
 (Original Install Date)
-This makes it hard to find the original installation date of the machine.
+This makes it hard to find the original installation date or to see the history of in-place upgrades performed on your Win10 machines.

 It turns out that in-place Upgrades process does make a copy of Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion to Computer\HKEY_LOCAL_MACHINE\SYSTEM\Setup (Source OS + Date).

 This **Framework**, consisting of a PowerShell script, a mof file and RDL Files (Reports) will help you to gather all the OS’s previously and currently installed on the machine via a ConfigMgr/SCCM Configuration Item/Baseline.

-The PowerShell script (Set-OSInstallHistoryToWMI.ps1) is meant to be a discovery script of a Compliance Item and the MOF file will be used to gather the Date in WMI made be the discovery script.
+The PowerShell script (Set-OSInstallHistoryToWMI.ps1) is meant to be a discovery script of a Compliance Item.
+It will create a WMI instance with all reviously and currently installed Feature Updates including their installation date.
+The MOF file is the wmi class defintion that allows you to gather the information with a hardware inventory cycle.

 ## Getting Started